passcod/caretaker/index.markdown

 grow.
 Thus, a caretaker's mandatory duties are kept light, such that even someone who has very little time can achieve them.

-The rest of this document delves deeper into how exactly the releaser assignment process goes, the duties and expectations placed upon both caretakers and releasers, how to become a caretaker, discussions about audience (who should _not_ use the model), scope (what the model _doesn't_ cover), scaling up, normal and failure scenarios, and automation.
+The rest of this document delves deeper into how release proposals work, the lifecycle of a release from the perspective of the model, the duties and expectations placed upon both caretakers and releasers, how to become a caretaker, discussions about audience (who should _not_ use the model), scope (what the model _doesn't_ cover), scaling up, normal and failure scenarios, and automation.

 --------------------------------------------------